 On River Training

 This is where the real training takes place.
 Every trip that BEWET runs is available for you to continue your training on.
-For Guide Trainees, every trip is free, it's considered included in your trip fee.
-For Informed Passengers, only 3 trips are included in your fee, but the entire BEWET schedule of trips is available to you; this includes the Class IV Skykomish, Chilliwack, and Green!
+For Guide Trainees and Informed Passengers, every trip is included in your registration fee; this includes the Class IV Skykomish, Chilliwack, and Green!
 Keep in mind that most of our Class IV rivers will only be run if water levels fall within the club's limits, so they cannot be guaranteed every year.

 - Every trip you guide is free for you and your +1